Which open-weight model should we choose? MoE? Q4?

 UD-Q6_K_XL30.3 GB

-The quality degradation is almost imperceptible.
+The quality degradation is barely noticeable.

 UD-Q6_K_XL